 Long-term Obligations - Long-term debt is reported as liabilities in the government-wide and proprietary fund statement of net position.
-Bond premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
+Bond premiums and discounts, in addition to issuance costs (if material), are amortized over the life of the bonds using the effective interest method.
 Bond anticipation notes payable are reported net of the applicable bond premium or discount.